catcatcat8/hackaton-nft-sc/README.md

 The system is designed for local launch of frontend and backend parts of the application.

-Contracts are deployed to the BNB Chain testnet network.
+Contracts are deployed to the BNB Chain testnet network and don't need to be redeployed manually.

 # Docs